 The diagram is divided into two main parts: the local network and the cloud infrastructure.

-The local network includes a web browser, Talend Studio, a Remote Engine, and a Runtime Server.
+The local network includes a web browser, Talend Studio, and a Remote Engine Gen2.

 From your web browser, you can access the Talend Cloud Data Preparation application.

 - Publish data integration Jobs to Talend Cloud Management Console as Tasks, make them available to web users, and run them in the cloud.

 - Benefit from the Talend Cloud Data Preparation features through the use of the tDatasetInput, tDatasetOutput, and tDataprepRun components.
 You can create datasets from various databases and export them in Talend Cloud Data Preparation, or leverage a preparation directly in a data integration Job or Spark Job.